Plymatea/SimpleMembership/Journal.md

 #### 2022.05.17
 * 9:04 - Going to test out the .useRef hook that I think solved my issue last night.
 Then I'm going continue building out the various pages and such for a working site.
 I'm going to leave the authentication at just Discord for now, and integration of stripe payments later as well.
 There isn't much time to have a presentable project for Thursday.
 * 12:15 - Found an accordion style menu online and decided to use it.
 First had issues with dependencies.
 Got over that hurdle.
 Then realized the the syntax of the `Accordion.js` file was 5 years old.
 I had to reformat it for current React syntax.
 It work now though!!
 I have absolutely no CSS styling yet.
 I'm wrapping each of my components in a `<div className='componentName>` so that later the styling *should* go easy. haha
+* 13:02 - I played around with dynamically displaying all the userData on the members page, but couldn't get it to work...
+Absolutely no idea why.
+Console.log shows "userData" is an object, but when I tried to Object.entries() and display it, it threw an error that it was null.
+I think this was due to the loading screen where userData is == null.
+But couldn't figure out how to get around it.
+* 13:19 - I created a MemberControl and Member Component.
+I think it's time I figured out how to reach into the MongoDB store from the backend and pull information to the front end to be rendered.
+I want to grab all the users in the database and display them on the member page.
+I think I can do this with an api call on the front end, calling a authorized protected route on the backend returning all the users.
+I feel like I have a little bit of changing to do on the backend, but mostly have it set up for success.
+I have the "user" api routes set up that I can use.
+I need to protect them with authentication and then have the front end call the route. ... slowly working my way through it.
+* 15:06 - Was able to all the members in an array and pass it to MemberControl and have each member display in a list.
+Nice!
+I'm really at a spot where my creativity is limiting me atm.
+I feel uninspired on what I want to accomplish.
+I feel the functionality of the MemberPage.jsx route it working pretty well for a MVP.
+My sidebar includes:

+    * Finances
+        * This is will need to come after stripe payment integrations
+    * Memberships
+        * This is will need to come after stripe payment integrations
+    * Members
+        * A user can log in through discord.
+This really only logs the email address, and discordID.
+Great for authentication, but I need a form to Capture important profile information about the user.
+        * I feel a user should authenticate using discord, then be redirected to a create user form.
+From there I can capture the discord information, and send a PUT request to update that user with the accurate information.
+Might run into issues when a user logs in a second time.
+I want to stay away from storing passwords and such and completely rely on discord, google, and facebook.
+        * When a user logs in, there will need to be a check if that user is in the database already.
+Likely check it by email address.
+If they are they should be redirected to the member page and not the "New Member Form"
+    * Reports
+        * Reports will be last and ongoing.
+Gotta get it working and with data to do any report structure. ha
+    * Setup
+        * Setup will be last I think.
+A place where the use can add new memberships, or member profile fields etc.
+* 16:02 - I added a lot of fields to my mongoose user schema.
+I this is more than enough to get me started.
+Next I want to create a newMemberForm component.
+A user will go to the login page, authenticate through discord, redirect to the newMemberform, and upon submission of the form, it will send a put request and update the users profile.
+I'll deal with existing members logging in after that.
+I think I'm going to commit and merge the react back end from here too.
+Everything works as intended right now.